 4) You have insurance coverage through your spouse

-Quite often, the owner of a business or perhaps employees will say they do not need an HSA as they have adequate coverage through their spouse.
+Quite often, the owner of a business will say they do not need an HSA as they have adequate coverage through their spouse.
 Here's two points to consider:

 1. Did you know premiums that your spouse contributes to their plan are an eligible expense through an HSA?